SchoolOfCode/final-project_front-end-untrodden/README.md

 # Our App and Features

-We settled on solving the problem of the increased cost of living and travel costs combined with restricted freedom of movement by building a site that highlights unique and not so well known beauty spots in the United Kingdom, with the key aspect being that it is free and community-oriented so people can share their own unique spots with the community.  <mark>Marked text</mark>
+We settled on solving the problem of the increased cost of living and travel costs combined with restricted freedom of movement by building a site that highlights unique and not so well known beauty spots in the United Kingdom, with the key aspect being that it is free and community-oriented so people can share their own unique spots with the community.  <strong>-tidy this up</strong>

 ## Generating and Selecting Ideas